addyahyah/Big-Data-MVP/Website/README.md

 To run this web app, you need to install flask in your python environment.
 In this project, "screen" was used to have the app run in the background.

-Special step needed for Jupyterflow machine:
+Special step needed for Jupyterflow machine
 '''
 source activate py2
 '''